rrcobb/winner-take-all-tutorial/README.md

 (`create-react-app` has set us up so that the css gets built and included on the page automatically)

+### Lifecycle methods
 React components can define several [lifecycle methods](https://facebook.github.io/react/docs/react-component.html) which are called at points such as *mounting*, *receiving props*, and *rendering*.

+If you want something to happen at those different points, you can define those methods to hook into those different moments in the life of a component.

 ### Render
 The `render` function on a React component instance returns a representation of the